 - Choose certain “P” foods: Incorporating peaches, plums, pears, and prunes in your diet can help boost your fiber intake and promote regular bowel movements.

-- Cut back on constipating foods.
-Foods such as milk, cheese, and high fat processed foods can have a constipating effect.
+- Cut back on constipating foods: Milk, cheese, and high fat processed foods can have a constipating effect.

 - Exercise: Movement and motion can stimulate your bowels to move at more regular times.
 Adding a 30-minute exercise session to your day or breaking up exercise into 10-minute sessions can help.

 If home treatments aren’t enough, a doctor

 - Lubricants: Some lubricant enemas make it easier for hard stools to pass.
-An example is a Fleet enema, which is made from mineral oil.

-- Stool softeners.
-These medications help make hard, pebble stools softer and easier to pass.
+- Stool softeners: Stool softeners like Colace help make hard pebble stools softer and easier to pass.

 While pebble poop bowel movements aren’t usually a medical emergency, they can be uncomfortable.
-See a doctor if constipation interferes with your daily activities.
-A doctor can help you identify the underlying cause and find relief.
+Talk with a doctor if constipation interferes with your daily activities.
+They can help you identify the underlying cause and find relief.